Undergraduate Majors

 Graduate Programs

-We envision a world in which children in Southern Arizona have access to high quality education, and we are creating that world through our Humanizing and Culturally Affirming Teacher Program (HCAT).
+We envision a world in which children in Southern Arizona have access to high-quality education, and we are creating that world through our Humanizing and Culturally Affirming Teacher Program (HCAT).
 The HCAT program is a two-year, context-specific program that prepares teachers for the borderlands of Arizona, culminating in an M.Ed Secondary Education and Arizona secondary certification for grades 7-12.
 The program’s philosophy relies on critical analyses of teachers’ sociocultural, political, and economic positionalities.

 A certificate in Inclusive Leadership in Sport and Recreation will develop student’s knowledge and skills specifically related to equity, inclusion, and justice in athletic and leisure contexts.
 Students will engage with faculty who have extensive practical experience in athletics, coaching, recreation, and physical education in flexible and engaging online course options that fit with any schedule.